acid99/Integratif---Rasyid_Sabillillah---1202190009/README.md

     ```
     php artisan migrate
     ```
+    if you getting error, solve first, and run with
+    ```
+    php artisan migrate:fresh
+    ```
 - If you don't find an error in the terminal, it means that the laravel project  has been connected to your database.
-- Create file Rss and News Table on Database
+- Create file Rss and News Table on Database.
     ```
    php artisan make:migration create_rss_table
    php artisan make:migration create_news_table
     ```
-- After that, open that files on your laravel project folder (database/migrations/), and changes like this.
+- After that, open that files on your laravel project folder (database/migrations/), and changes like this to change the table structure that has been created.
     <p align="center"><img src= "https://github.com/acid99/Integratif--Rasyid_Sabillillah--1202190009-/blob/main/assets/progress%202/step/Screenshot_2.png?raw=true"></p>
     <p align="center"><img src= "https://github.com/acid99/Integratif--Rasyid_Sabillillah--1202190009-/blob/main/assets/progress%202/step/Screenshot_3.png?raw=true"></p>
 - Open DatabaseSeeder.php and RssSeeder.php on database/seeders, and changes like this for fill in website on table rss at database.